 - F-listed wastes are hazardous wastes generated from non-specific sources [40 CFR 261.31]

 - K-listed wastes are hazardous wastes generated from specific sources [40 CFR 261.32]

 - P- and U-listed wastes are discarded commercial chemical products, off-specification species, container residues and spill runoffs [40 CFR 261.33]

-An advantage to these lists is that it’s fairly easy for someone with knowledge of their wastes to look at the lists and verify whether or not their waste is on the list.
+An advantage to these lists is that it’s fairly easy for someone with knowledge of their wastes to look at the lists and verify whether or not their waste is on these lists.
 A disadvantage is that EPA has not been able to test every waste stream ever created, so at times, there may be waste streams that meet the criteria to be listed, but have not yet made it onto a list.